WestGrid/ubcSummerSchool2018/1-program.md

 - perhaps, one 3-hr session on both Amazon AWS and Microsoft Azure
 - CC cloud: Brent will provide materials, Venkat will teach
 - so far no one to teach Julia language
-- recording and broadcasting: Garth will either travel to Vancouver, or find someone from audio/video support at UBC

 ## Next face-to-face Apr-17 @2pm